andrewblance/Thank-U-Next/README.md

 * Add collision with "dangerous" tiles
 * Add collision with enemies
 * Add bullets and enable collisions with them
-* Regain the ability to compile properly on other mac and linux machines
+* Regain the ability to compile properly on other mac and linux machines without the need to have any SDL libraries pre-installed

 These are all potentially very time consuming tasks.
 However, at this point the game arguably would be "finished".
 Smaller improvements may consist of:
 * allow the buttons to be added in Tiled, rather than in the test.xml file